A Rape on Campus

 "A Rape on Campus" is a retracted, defamatory Rolling Stone magazine article written by Sabrina Erdely and originally published on November 19, 2014, that describes a purported group sexual assault at the University of Virginia (UVA) in Charlottesville, Virginia.
 Rolling Stone retracted the story in its entirety on April 5, 2015.
-The article claimed that a UVA student Jackie Coakley had been taken to a party hosted by UVA's Phi Kappa Psi fraternity by a fellow student.
-At the party, Jackie alleged in the article, her date led her to a bedroom where she was gang raped by several fraternity members as part of a fraternity initiation ritual.
+The article claimed that UVA student Jackie Coakley had been taken to a party hosted by UVA's Phi Kappa Psi fraternity by a fellow student and led to a bedroom to be gang raped by several fraternity members as part of a fraternity initiation ritual.

 Jackie's account generated much media attention, and UVA President Teresa Sullivan suspended all fraternities.
 After other journalists investigated the article's claims and found significant discrepancies, Rolling Stone issued multiple apologies for the story.
 It has since been reported that Jackie may have invented portions of the story in an unsuccessful attempt to win the affections of a fellow student in whom she had a romantic interest.
 In a deposition given in 2016, Jackie stated that she believed her story at the time.

 On January 12, 2015, Charlottesville Police officials told UVA that an investigation had failed to find any evidence confirming the events in the Rolling Stone article.
 UVA President Teresa Sullivan acknowledged that the story was discredited.
 Charlottesville Police officially suspended their four-month investigation on March 23, 2015, based on lack of credible evidence.
 The Columbia University Graduate School of Journalism audited the editorial processes that culminated in the article being published.
 On April 5, 2015, Rolling Stone retracted the article and published the independent report on the publication's history.

 UVA associate dean Nicole Eramo, the Phi Kappa Psi fraternity, and several fraternity members later filed lawsuits against Erdely and Rolling Stone.
 Eramo was awarded $3 million by a jury who concluded that Rolling Stone defamed her with actual malice, and Rolling Stone settled the lawsuit with the fraternity for $1.65 million.
-In light of the findings, Erik Wemple of The Washington Post pronounced the story "a complete crock".
-In the Columbia Journalism Review, Bill Grueskin called the story "a mess—thinly sourced, full of erroneous assumptions, and plagued by gaping holes in the reporting".
-The Columbia Journalism Review called the story "this year's media-fail sweepstakes" and the Poynter Institute named it as the "Error of the Year" in journalism.